Introduction

 I will create the below Junit class for the above service class.

 Generally when you mock such field that is being used for entire class.
 Therefore, you need to initialize such field only once or before each test case executed.
-So if you need to initialize only once then you can put it using @BeforeClass
+So if you need to initialize only once then you can put it using @BeforeClass annotation and if you need to execute before each class then you need to put it using @Before annotation.

-Here in this example I have initialized the field using @Before
+Here in this example I have initialized the field using @Before annotation because I have only one test case.

-because I do not want to run integration test but mock test.
+Here I run the class with MockitoJunitRunner because I do not want to run integration test but mock test.

-Notice how I do initialize the autowired field using ReflectionTestUtils
+Notice how I do initialize the autowired field using ReflectionTestUtils.

-I finally test the service class’s method and verify whether the method executed at least once using Junit’s verify()
+I finally test the service class’s method and verify whether the method executed at least once using Junit’s verify() method.

 @RunWith(MockitoJUnitRunner.class)